asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Chunking Strategies/Chunking Strategies.md

 The selector first checks if a strategy can handle the content based on thresholds (e.g., code ratio, list count).
 Then it calculates a quality score based on how well-suited the strategy is for the content.
 The final score combines priority and quality, with higher priority strategies receiving higher weights.

 ### Scoring Mechanism
 Each strategy calculates its quality score based on factors specific to its domain.
-For example, the Code Strategy gives higher scores for higher code ratios and more code blocks, while the List Strategy scores higher for more lists and higher list ratios.
+For example, the CodeAware Strategy gives higher scores for higher code ratios and more code blocks, while the Table Strategy scores higher for more tables and higher table ratios.

 ### Selection Modes
 The selector supports two modes: